fizker/minifier/readme.md

 After installing from [github](https://github.com/fizker/minifier), simply run `npm test`.

-Alternatively, the `runAllTests.js` script will also execute the tests.

-There is also a script called `prepareManualTests.js`, which will run the script against the css-files inside `test/manual/css/` and provides a real-world example of the CSS minification tools.
+There is a script called `prepareManualTests.js`, which will run the script against the css-files inside `test/manual/css/` and provides a real-world example of the CSS minification tools.